-Community Living and Support provides technical assistance to unpaid supports who live in the home of the beneficiary to assist the beneficiary to with maintaining skills learned.
+Community Living and Support provides technical assistance to unpaid supports who live in the home of the individual to assist the individual to maintain the skills they have learned.
 This assistance can be requested by the unpaid support or suggested by the Individual Support Planning team and must be a collaborative decision.
 The technical assistance is incidental to the provision of Community Living and Supports.